haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/instant-purchase/index.md

 Custom implementations of the [`InstantPurchaseInterface`] should return an [`InstantPurchaseOption`] object.

-The `InstantPurchaseOption` object is a data container that holds the stored payment method, shipping and billing addresses, and shipping method used by the Instant Purchase module.
+The `InstantPurchaseOption` object is a data container that holds the stored payment method, shipping and billing addresses, and shipping method used by the 即时购买模块.
 The logic of how this data is retrieved is the responsibility of the `InstantPurchaseInterface` implementation.

 To create an `InstantPurchaseOption` object from the gathered data, use the [`InstantPurchaseOptionFactory`].